The event "Global Gallery" on 18 May 2022 presents the spectrum of international activities at TU Dortmund University for the second time.

-Among the three projects with the most votes was the project "Umweltgerechtigkeit, Environmental Justice, Justiça Ambiental" by students of the Faculty of Spatial Planning.
-In Brazil's big cities São Paulo and Rio de Janeiro, environmental injustice is particularly evident.
-Therefore, the student project deals with the connections between environment, health and the social situation in Brazil.
-During an excursion to Brazil, the participants will collect data on air quality in different neighbourhoods of the cities and draft maps which depict the pollution in these districts.
+Among the three projects with the most votes was the project "Umweltgerechtigkeit, Environmental Justice, Justiça Ambiental" by students of the Department of Spatial Planning.
+In Brazil's major cities of São Paulo and Rio de Janeiro, environmental injustices are particularly evident.
+Therefore, the student project deals with the connection between environment, health and social situation in Brazil.
+During a field trip to Brazil, participants collected data on air quality in various neighborhoods of the cities and created maps depicting the pollution in the areas.

-The second winning project is located at the Faculty of Mechanical Engineering.
-In the "Engineers without Borders Challenge", teacher training students at TU Dortmund work together with American students from the University of Georgia on real problems of development cooperation.
-The aim is to find sustainable, practical and culturally appropriate solutions.
-By taking part in the Challenge, participants learn to think outside the box, train self-organisation, teamwork and their communication skills, and deal with everyday life and cultural conditions in the countries for which solutions are being developed.
+The second winning project is based at the Department of Mechanical Engineering.
+In the "Engineers Without Borders Challenge," student teachers from TU Dortmund University work together with American students from the University of Georgia on real-life problems in development cooperation.
+The goal is to find sustainable, practical and culturally appropriate solutions.
+By taking part in the Challenge, the participants learn to think outside the box, train self-organization, teamwork and their communication skills, and get to grips with everyday life and cultural conditions in the countries for which problem solutions are being developed.

-In the third project which was awarded 1,500 EUR, Dr. Enrico Michelini from the Institute of Sport and Sport Science researches - in cooperation with the United Nations High Commissioner for Refugees - the role of sports in refugee camps.
-In May 2019, Dr. Michelini spent four weeks in refugee camps in Niamey, the capital of the West African country Niger.
-His research showed that sport in refugee camps do not only provides physical exercise, but also mental strengthening.
-Sport is also used as an educational measure.
+In the third project, which was awarded 1,500 euros, Dr. Enrico Michelini from the Institute of Sport and Sport Science is researching the role of sport in refugee camps in cooperation with the United Nations High Commissioner for Refugees.
+Dr. Michelini spent four weeks in May 2019 in refugee camps in Niamey, the capital of the West African country of Niger.
+His research found that sports in refugee camps are not only used for physical exercise, but also for mental empowerment.
+In addition, sport is used as an educational measure.
 In the next step, Dr. Michelini will work with the United Nations to develop a concept on how refugees can be optimally supported through sports.

 Search & People Search